 The hours I spent in front of my sewing machine made it more and more clear that my part-time passion had outgrown my full-time profession.
 Frustrated that I was contributing to mindless consumption in a bankrupt consumer culture by designing shopping centres for a living – and mindful of the pressing need for chic sewing patterns and clear instructions for the modern sewing movement – I made the decision to launch Closet Case Patterns as a full-time business.

-These days, I’m a professional sewing enthusiast and advocate that transforms imagination into implementation, breaking down the step-by-step in Plain English to help you create pieces like custom-fit anorak jackets, jeans designed for every body, and figure-flattering swimsuits that make everybody feel great at the pool.
+These days, I’m a professional sewing enthusiast and advocate that transforms your imagination into implementation, breaking down the step-by-step in Plain English to help you create pieces like luxurious caftans, jeans designed for every body, and figure-flattering swimsuits that make everybody feel great at the pool.
 Using my love of technical design and talent for drafting, I also create timeless, fashionable patterns that can be customized, personalized, and hacked with your own vision and unique touch.

 Like the practice of sewing itself, Closet Case Patterns is an ever-evolving business that blends my own love of craft and community.
 I hope that through reading my own story, you’re inspired to fearlessly eliminate what no longer serves you – and embrace a lifestyle of personal expression that fits you like a glove.